vitalk/dotfiles/README.md

 ## Custom hooks

-To add a few custom hooks, which executed along with the other files, simple add it to `~/.bash/hooks`.
+To add a few custom hooks, which executed along with the other files, simple add it to `'~/.bash/hooks'`.
 Use this file for commands you don't want to commit to a public repository.

 ## Thanks to…

 * Mathias Bynens and his [amazing dotfiles](https://github.com/mathiasbynens/dotfiles)
 * Jan Moesen for his [tilde repository](https://github.com/janmoesen/tilde)
+* Ryan Tomayko and his [mix of dotfiles and scripts](https://github.com/rtomayko/dotfiles)

 Anyone missed?
 [Get in touch](mailto:vital.kudzelka@gmail.com)